-The Carousel Acquisition resulted in net sales of \$1.2 million of infant and toddler bedding, blankets and accessories during the period from the acquisition date through October 1, 2017.
-During the same period, Carousel recorded amortization expense associated with the acquired amortizable intangible assets in the amount of \$52,000, which is included in marketing and administrative expenses in the accompanying unaudited condensed consolidated statements of income.
-Amortization is computed for the acquired amortizable intangible assets using the straight-line method over the estimated useful lives of the assets, which are 15 years for the Tradename, 10 years for the Developed technology, 5 years for the non-compete agreements and 12 years on a weighted-average basis for the grouping taken together.
+The Carousel Acquisition resulted in net sales of \$1.8 million and \$3.0 million of infant and toddler bedding, blankets and accessories during the three-month period ended December 31, 2017 and during the period from the acquisition date through December 31, 2017, respectively.
+Carousel recorded amortization expense associated with the acquired amortizable intangible assets in the amount of \$63,000 and \$115,000 during the three-month period ended December 31, 2017 and during the period from the acquisition date through December 31, 2017, respectively, which is included in marketing and administrative expenses in the accompanying unaudited condensed consolidated statements of income.
+Amortization is computed for the acquired amortizable intangible assets using the straight-line method over the estimated useful lives of the assets, which are 15 years for the Tradename, 10 years for the Developed technology, 5 years for the Non-compete agreements and 12 years on a weighted-average basis for the grouping taken together.